Lawsuit: Goodhue Police Chief sent sexual advances, images of genitals to female officer

 The next month, Jones was reprimanded for leaving the city limits after being dispatched to a fire, and for allegations of making insubordinate statements about the mayor, according to the lawsuit.

-On July 13, Jones was told there are no more hours available for her to work, effectively ending her employment her, according to the lawsuit.
+On July 13, Jones was told there were no more hours available for her to work, effectively ending her employment, according to the lawsuit.

-Jones accused her employer of unlawful termination and sexual harrassment in complaints with the city of Goodhue and the Minnesota Department of Human Rights.
-The city told the human rights department it had hired an investigator to look into the veracity of the claims, according to the suit.

-"However, an independent investigator was never hired, and a report was not completed," the lawsuit says.

 Andy Mannix • 612-673-4036